MPs file 19 questions on SingHealth cyber attack

-SINGAPORE - A record 19 questions have been filed by MPs on the recent cyber attack on SingHealth's computer systems for Monday's (Aug 6) parliamentary sitting.
+A record 19 questions have been filed by MPs on the recent cyber attack on SingHealth's computer systems for Monday's parliamentary sitting.

 It is the highest number of questions filed on a single issue in this term of Parliament, which began after the 2015 election.
 By comparison, another hot topic, the flooding of MRT tunnels along the North-South Line last October, drew 10 questions from MPs.